 No significant changes are proposed to the activities set out in the Ten-Year Plan outside of the inclusion of a second weighbridge to the transfer station which is funded from a Ministry for the Environment grant.
+This was approved by Council in the 2021/22 year, but has been carried forward into 2022/23 for completion.

-The service Target for year endir ng June broken down into measurable components Performance measure 2022 10YP 2023 10YP 2023 Annual Plan How it will be measured Refuse and recycling services of a satisfactory standard Residents' satisfaction with waste disposal services ≥75% rate 7-10 ≥75% rate 7-10 ≥75% rate 7-10 Annual survey of residents Adverse effects of waste on the environment are minimised Compliance with resource consent conditions including compliance monitoring 100% 100% 100% Resource consent ltem Annual Plan 30 June 2023 \$ Waste - Transfer Station Facility 233,500
+The service Target for year endir ng June broken down into measurable components Performance measure 2022 10YP 2023 10YP 2023 Annual Plan How it will be measured Refuse and recycling services of a satisfactory standard Residents' satisfaction with waste disposal services ≥75% rate 7-10 ≥75% rate 7-10 ≥75% rate 7-10 Annual survey of residents Adverse effects of waste on the environment are minimised Compliance with resource consent conditions including compliance monitoring 100% 100% 100% Resource consent